bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/officehours.md

-In addition to working with you in the lab we will provide office hours and study groups as follows.
+In addition to working with you in the lab we will provide **office hours/study groups** as follows.

 |              |   Time  & location     | Who  |